connectordb/connectordb.io/docs/restapi.md

 ###### GET ?q=this

 Returns the name of the currently logged in device.
-If you are not logged in, returns `nobody/none`
+If you are not logged in, returns `nobody`

 ###### GET ?q=countusers